thurarchive/BikeRental_Data_Analysis_Project/README.md

-# Dicoding Data Analysis Project by Fajri Fathur Rahman✨
+# Bike Rental Data Analysis Project by Fajri Fathur Rahman✨

 ## Project Overview
 This project focuses on analyzing bike rental data to uncover patterns and insights that can help optimize bike-sharing services.
 We explore various factors affecting bike rentals, including weather conditions, seasonality, and user types.
 The analysis aims to provide valuable information for bike-sharing companies to improve their services and increase user satisfaction.